dustinpfister/blog_posts/_posts/js-javascript-module.md

 ### 6.1 - [A general utilities module](/2021/08/06/js-javascript-example-utils/)

 In this post I am writing about a form of a kind of module that I often custom make for each project that I start.
+That is that when I start a project I often end up with some methods that I do not know where to go with, so I just dump them in some kind of general utility module.
+In other words it is a kind of custom made lodash library of sorts, backed with stand alone methods that I am actually using in a specific project.

 ### 6.2 - [Making a module that will work in nodejs or a browser](/2021/04/14/js-javascript-example-nodejs-browser-share-code-module)